Research

 Federalism in U.S. Antebellum Migration and Citizenship

-In this book, now under contract with Oxford University Press, I am seeking to answer the question: Which level of government, the national or subnational, had control of of migration and citizenship policies and why?
+In Migration and the Origins of American Citizenship forthcoming with Oxford University Press in March 2026, I answer the question: In a system where states and the federal government share power, which level of government, the national or colony/state, had control of of migration and citizenship policies and why?

 Dating back to the colonial period, the power sharing arrangement between the English metropole and its satellite North American colonies was one in which the colonies primarily managed migration policy.
-Citizenship during the period remained nebulous in two ways: what was included in national and subnational citizenship rights was undefined, and the relationship between national and state citizenship was little understood.
-That pattern and practice of local instead of central control of migration and citizenship continued through the early republic and until the last quarter of the nineteenth century, a period of over a century when these policies were managed at the local level.
-Migration policy federalized in 1882, the year when the federal Chinese Exclusion Act was passed and national citizenship was elevated above state citizenship with the Reconstruction Amendments.
+Citizenship during this long period remained nebulous in two ways: what rights were included in national and state citizenships was undefined, and the hierarchical relationship between national and state citizenship was little understood.
+That pattern and practice of local control of migration and citizenship continued through the early republic and until the last quarter of the nineteenth century, a period of over a century when these these laws and policies were managed by states.
+Migration policy began federalizing in 1882, the year when the federal Chinese Exclusion Act was passed.

-That there was no national control over migration policies until 1882 did not mean that the antebellum international and intrastate borders were open.
-The federalism division of labor between the national and subnational governments, and the politics of each age, left vulnerable classes of people to navigate a patchwork of state and local restrictions when attempting to migrate internationally and domestically or, to remain in the place of their choosing.
-Poor, sickly, disabled, criminal and free Black people discovered that subnational control over migration multiplied the types of restrictions on their freedom of movement and remain.
-While these groups were subject to state migration laws, the national government retained authority to manage Native people through that period and until the present.
-The U.S. federal system determined the nature and scale of the government power arrayed against all these groups.
+That there was no national control over migration policies until 1882 did not mean that in the colonial, early republic, and antebellum international and intrastate borders were open.
+The politics of each era left politically disfavored classes of people to navigate a patchwork of state and local laws restricting their mobility internationally and domestically.
+Related sets of laws also impeded their ability to remain in the place of their choosing.
+Poor, sickly, disabled, criminal and free Black people discovered that local control over migration multiplied the types of restrictions on their freedom of movement and ability to remain.
+While these groups were subject to state migration laws, the national government retained authority to manage where Native people could stay through that period and until the present.
+The U.S. federal system and the politics of the times determined the nature and scale of the government power arrayed against all these groups, some who wanted to be mobile, and Native people who wished to stay on their ancestral lands.

-Central to the determining the location of the dividing line between national and subnational authority over migration and citizenship policies in the antebellum period was the institution of slavery.
-For too long U.S. immigration policy history and African American history have remained in separate silos.
-Slavery, rather than just an economic system or an institution of social control unto itself was an institution that shaped and circumscribed many other aspects of American life and politics, including broader U.S. immigration policy through the federal system.
+Central to the determining the location of the dividing line between national and subnational authority over migration and citizenship policies in the antebellum period was the institution of slavery and Native dispossession.
+For too long U.S. immigration policy history, African American and Native American histories have been read seperately.
+Slavery, rather than just an economic system or an institution of social control was an institution that shaped and circumscribed many other aspects of American life and politics, including voluntary migration law.
+Native Americans, who are not migrants at all as the original inhabitants and owners of the land, have a distinct relationship to the land and the US polity than voluntary and involuntary migrants.
+The dispossession of Indigenous people fueled the wealth of the US and families of European descent who the federal government gave subsidized “public lands” to.
+Thus, lawmakers saw the ability of Native people to stay as zero-sum in relation to European settlement.

 Gender-Based Asylum in the Immigration Court